kagansozen/US-Prison-and-Secure-Detention-Facilities/README.md

 # US-Prison-and-Secure-Detention-Facilities
-States, Cities and Counties with number of prisons.
+A basic analysis of U.S. prisons, including the number of prisons by state, city, and county.